menacit/practical_cryptography_course/20-asym_certs_and_trust.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% William Warby (CC BY 2.0)" -->
-We'll re-visit this topic and
+## Wrapping up
-take a deeper look at how X.509 utilize certificate authorities to establish trust.
+We shall explore this topic and take a deeper look at how X.509 utilize CAs to establish trust and how OpenPGP provides WoT.

 ![bg right:30%](images/20-dummy.jpg)